The Petit Lenormand deck is available now. Limited stock

 36 Cross

-What this man is experiencing takes the form of a heavy and existential trial.
+What this man is experiencing manifests as a heavy and existential trial.

 weight of destiny inner suffering inevitable crisis